Bundle Installation on Debian

 After installing the perfsonar-toolkit bundle, you can refer to the general perfSONAR configuration from Configuring the Toolkit for the First Time.

-If you had installed a perfSONAR 4.4.x bundle and you now want to upgrade to perfSONAR 5.0, you’ll have to follow the instructions here below.
-This will only work for Debian and Ubuntu versions supported on both releases, i.e. Debian 10 and Ubuntu 18.
+If you had installed a perfSONAR 5.0.x bundle and you now want to upgrade to perfSONAR 5.1, you’ll have to follow the instructions here below.
+This will only work for the OS version supported on both releases, i.e. Ubuntu 20.

 Upgrade the perfSONAR installation